microsoft/code-with-engineering-playbook/observability/readme.md

 2. [Tracing](pillars/tracing.md)
 3. [Metrics](pillars/metrics.md)

-By following the sidecar pattern, made popular by service meshes, you can quickly and easily deploy a microservice architecture with the following pillars of observability built into your system for free.
-Check out the [Service Mesh](tools/readme.md#service-mesh) section for more info.

-> Note: You do not need to deploy a service mesh, or even leverage Kubernetes to follow the sidecar pattern, although it does make the setup much easier.

 ## Observability in Machine Learning

 Read on how Observability can be implemented in [Machine Learning](ml-observability.md) engagements effectively during Model tuning, experimentation and deployment.